 • drcareers is the Canadian Medical Association’s career centre for physicians.

-• Parenting During Residency, A resident’s guide to parenting, pregnancy, parental leave and beyond.
-PAR-BC
+• Parenting During Residency A resident’s guide to parenting, pregnancy, parental leave, and beyond, RDoBC.

-• HeretoHelp, a website developed by the BC Parnters for Mental Health and Addictions Information, has a series of wellness modules including Social Support.
+• HeretoHelp a website developed by the BC Partners for Mental Health and Addictions Information, has a series of wellness modules including Social Support.

 • Alternatives Journal is a not-for-profit environmental magazine housed at the University of Waterloo.
-They have a range of paid, and free articles covering topics in sustainable living, people & profiles, policy & politics, energy & resources, and science & solutions.
+They have a range of free and for-purchase articles covering topics in sustainable living, people & profiles, policy & politics, energy & resources, and science & solutions.

 Interactive-Media and e-Learning